Wanghongkua/Leetcode-Python/readme.md

    and `.gitignore` file with the new folder
 2. Add links to `readme.md`

-The using method is: `python add2Readme.py 53.
-Maximum Subarray`
+The using method is:
+`python add2Readme.py --name "Container With Most Water" -i 11 -d medium -t array`

 **`update_ideas.py`** can search for comments of each python file and add that to **basic ideas**, which requires the comment musk be a short introduction of